ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 kubectl config set-context --current --kubeconfig=kubeconfig.txt --user=${SECRET_NAME}
 ```

-Now you can use this restricted `kubeconfig` file to access to your cluster and even test it directly in the `kubectl` command with the `--kubeconfig` option.
+Now you can use this restricted `kubeconfig` file to access your cluster and even test it directly in the `kubectl` command with the `--kubeconfig` option.

 Try to list the namespaces in your cluster: